Kirk Dunn: Installations

 Dunn's work often re-imagines knitting "as complex and colourful three-dimensional unexpected things from the natural world."
-This is most evident with his series of marine life creatures, which include "Lionfish (Invasive Species)"; "Not for Dinner "[a puffer fish]; "North Pacific Gyre Jellyfish"; "Painted Turtle, Extinct"; "Folk Arts Crabs"; and "Escher's Salamander."
+This is evident with his series of marine life creatures, which include "Lionfish (Invasive Species)"; "Not for Dinner "[a puffer fish]; "North Pacific Gyre Jellyfish"; "Painted Turtle, Extinct"; "Folk Arts Crabs"; and "Escher's Salamander."
 Some of these creations were made for the Textile Museum of Canada's annual Shadow Box Silent Auction, as with Painted Turtle and Lionfish.
 These works are intended to "take people by surprise, so they see what knitting is capable of – and so they see the many colours and wondrous shapes of our natural world, and feel connected to it, a part of a greater whole."

 Dunn's fibre art practice is characterized by three unique knitting techniques.
 The first he calls "improvisation on the needle," as he does not pre-plan his colour choices and combinations, but rather chooses them on the go, as he knits, often using three to five strands of yarn at once.
 Second, Dunn creates an "Impressionistic pointillism effect" by twisting multiple yarns as he knits, simulating small dots of paint.
 Third, also in emulation of the Impressionists, Dunn pairs complementary colours (such as adding orange to blues) to make colour choices that are rich and have depth.
 This technique produces a luminous kind of effect that appears as if light is shining on and through the knitting.

-Dunn has been featured in various publications for his fibre art, such as Enroute, Family Circle Knitting, Maclean's Magazine, Vogue Knitting International, and Vogue's Knit.1.
+Dunn has been featured in Enroute, Family Circle Knitting, Maclean's Magazine, Vogue Knitting International, and Vogue's Knit.1.

-Dunn also guest lectures and leads workshops, as in the past at The Aga Khan Museum, The Textile Museum of Canada, The Mississippi Valley Textile Museum, and the Fashion Arts Creative Textiles Studio.
+Dunn has guest lectured and led workshops at The Aga Khan Museum, The Textile Museum of Canada, The Mississippi Valley Textile Museum, and the Fashion Arts Creative Textiles Studio.